 Ahtna, Inc., owns in fee title, approximately 1,528,000 acres conveyed in December 1998 from an entitlement of 1,770,000 acres.

 Seven of the eight villages within the Ahtna Region are merged with Ahtna, Inc., and all eight are Federally Recognized Tribes.
 A thirteen-member board directs corporate operations.
-Ahtna, Inc. has more than 1,800 shareholders, many of whom still reside in our traditional homeland - the Cantwell and Copper River regions.
+Ahtna, Inc. has more than 1,800 shareholders, many of whom still reside in our traditional homeland - the Cantwell and Copper River regions in the southcentral Alaskan interior.

 Headquartered in Glennallen, Alaska, with offices in Anchorage, Ahtna, Inc., is committed to providing a broad range of opportunities for its shareholders and preserving their Native culture.